-In patent litigation in the United States, defendant counterclaims alleging invalidity or unenforceability are commonplace, and there are numerous grounds upon which a third party can assert invalidity or unenforceability of a patent.
-Third parties may also raise similar claims before administrative bodies in the United States or abroad, even outside the context of litigation.
+Specifically, in patent litigation, defendants often challenge the validity and/or enforceability of the asserted patents, and there are numerous potential grounds upon which a patent can be found invalid and/or unenforceable.
+The validity of a patent can also be challenged before administrative bodies in the U.S. or abroad, even outside the context of litigation.
 Such mechanisms include ex parte re-examination, inter partes review, post-grant review, derivation and equivalent proceedings in non-U.S. jurisdictions, such as opposition proceedings.
 Such proceedings could result in revocation or amendment to our patents in such a way that they no longer cover and protect our medicines or drug candidates.
-The outcome following legal assertions of invalidity and unenforceability is unpredictable.
-With respect to the validity of our patents, for example, we cannot be certain that there is no invalidating prior art of which we, our patent counsel, and the patent examiner were unaware during prosecution.
-If a defendant were to prevail on a legal assertion of invalidity and/or unenforceability, we would lose at least part, and perhaps all, of the patent protection on our medicines or drug candidates.
+The outcome of such proceedings is inherently uncertain and may result in losing the patent protection on our medicines or drug candidates.
 Such a loss of patent protection could have a material adverse impact on our business.